 💵 Price: Slack has a basic forever Free plan that allows voice and video calls.
 Paid plans include Pro (increasing from $8.75/user/month) and Business ($15/user/month), besides a quote based Enterprise Plan.

-Trello, with its emphasis on project management, is one of the best collaboration tools for remote teams.
+Trello, with its emphasis on project management, is one of the best virtual collaboration tools for remote teams.
 At a glance, it provides an overview of all the projects in Kanban view.
 Opening a card will display the progress of each project.
 Simply create a board for each project and stay organized like never before.

 Easy-to-use templates and automation of tasks and workflows with Butler automation help you get started.
 Integrations and Power-ups give an extra boost to productivity.
 Depending on your plan, you’ll be able to open any number of boards and view them in Table, Dashboard, Timeline, Maps and Calendar formats.
 With unlimited Workspaces, attached permissions and multi-board guests, there’s a lot you can get done sitting in any corner of the globe.